scrabill/burger_finder/README.md

 ## Contributing

 Bug reports are welcome on GitHub at https://github.com/scrabill/burger_finder.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## To Do

+- Implement an API for restaurant data
+- Display data based on user input for location (city or zip code)
+- Better logic for edge cases (invalid input, etc)
+- Error handling

 ## License